The Psychology of Becoming Vegan

 This stage often initially involves some trial and error until you find recipes that work for you, your favourite plant milk or cheese, and you replace your non-vegan clothes, personal care and cleaning products with non-violent alternatives.
 It involves initially learning how to read labels when you shop, and how to research whether or not your choices are vegan.
 There are many apps as well as vegan guides, lists and websites that can assist in these consumer choices.
 Many people find it helpful to research guides that pertain to their local area.

 But there is more to this stage than how we eat, dress and entertain ourselves.
 Living vegan involves realising our place on this earth as one of countless individuals of the billions of other species with whom we share this earth.
 It involves learning about the complexity of their minds and lives.
 It involves a radical change in how we relate to them and to the non-vegan world we live in.
-This most challenging aspect of this stage is negotiating relationships with non-vegan family, friends, and work colleagues.
+The most challenging aspect of this stage is negotiating relationships with non-vegan family, friends, and work colleagues.
 I won’t pretend that this is easy; it is an inevitable consequence of the doing the right thing in a world where violence is considered normal and acceptable if it serves the greater purpose of catering for human whims of taste and profit.
 However, this difficult aspect of being vegan can be helped if you have the support of like-minded vegans and if you keep in mind that you were once non-vegan yourself.
+There are also many helpful ways of dealing with difficulties such as socialising with non-vegan friends.
+If they are friends worth having they will be more than willing to meet you at events that do not involve the use of animals.
+They will also be interested in hearing why you are vegan.
+Many people cope with family events by meeting up once the non-vegan meal is over.
+Some people are happy to eat a vegan meal in the presence of those eating animal foods and if this is tolerable to you, then you can use the opportunity to engage in vegan education by showing people the variety of tasty food that vegans eat.

 Maintaining Behavioural Change: Staying Vegan